Xeretis/CliLib/readme.md

 # CliLib
 A library aiming to be an easy to use and simple argument parser for CLI applications.

-Some the code is from a repository called [MiniCommander](https://github.com/MichaelGrupp/MiniCommander).
+This project was heavily inspired by a repository called [MiniCommander](https://github.com/MichaelGrupp/MiniCommander) and it uses the same parsing algorithm.
 Looking back it might have been appropriate to fork that repository but anyways, check it out if you are interested in it.
 # Features
  - [x] Default option and unlimited suboptions with descriptions
  - [x] Option to ignore unrecognised commands or throw an error